timelygator/TimelyGator/docs/sprint/Sprint1.md

     - Set up a profile page with user information
     - Implemented theme toggle for light and dark mode
     - Tested chart libraries like Apexcharts and recharts
     - basic setup for theme

 3. [@shreyansh-nayak-ufl](https://github.com/shreyansh-nayak-ufl) # Backend
     - Initialized the project and added Cobra CLI support
-    - Implemented GORM for ORM and database management
     - Added Gorilla Mux for API routing and middleware
+    - Implemented logging support and .env configuration setup
     - Set up Swaggo for API documentation
     - Added godoc comments to API routes and controllers

 4. [@siddhant-0707](https://github.com/siddhant-0707) # Backend
+    - Implemented GORM for ORM and database management
-    - Created models for user, time tracking, and goals
+    - Created models for events, time tracking, and goals
-    - Created API routes for user, time tracking, and goals
+    - Added API routes for user, time tracking, and goals
-    - Implemented CRUD operations for user data

 ## Conclusion